Learning to Erase Private Knowledge from Multi-Documents for Retrieval-Augmented Large Language Models: Introduction

 Unlike traditional text anonymization tasks, the \textbf{Privacy Erasure} task in RAG scenarios presents more complex challenges: (1) The combination of multiple documents can pose a risk of de-anonymization attacks~\cite{ji2016graph}.
 Even if a single document does not contain private information, aggregating multiple documents can still lead to the inference of private knowledge~\cite{hoang2023protecting}.
 As shown in Figure~\ref{fig:multi_doc}, doc1 and doc2 each contain public knowledge triples, Knowledge1 and Knowledge2.
 But these public triples together can be used to infer Knowledge3, which involves private information about "the living address of John Doe".
 (2) The definition of private knowledge varies across different scenarios, e.g., a celebrity's birthday is public, but a teenager's is not.
+Privacy information not only includes standalone non-relational private entities (such as Personally Identifiable Information, PII), but also fine-grained relational knowledge across the retrieved documents.
 Therefore, a human-centric RAG eraser should allow precise, controllable removal based on user definition.
 (3) Retaining adequate public knowledge is crucial for generative model reasoning, to ensure RAG remains practical and valuable.

-In this paper, we introduce the privacy erasure task for RAG and propose \textbf{Eraser4RAG}, a private knowledge Eraser that rewrites documents to maximize publicly available knowledge for downstream reasoning while minimizing user-defined private knowledge.
-Specifically, we first extract knowledge triples from each retrieved document and construct a global knowledge graph to identify potential private knowledge across documents, reducing de-anonymization risks.
-Then, we randomly select a connected subset of this global graph as a private graph, with the rest forming the public graph.
-Given the original documents, private graph, and public graph, we fine-tune Flan-T5 model to generate rewritten documents excluding private triples.
-Finally, we explore the optimal rewriting strategy for Eraser4RAG using PPO algorithm to maximize the retention of public triples and minimize the presence of private triples.
+In this paper, we propose \textbf{Eraser4RAG}, a private knowledge Eraser that rewrites documents to maximize public knowledge while minimizing user-defined private knowledge.
+Specifically, we first extract knowledge triples and entities from each retrieved document and construct a global knowledge graph to identify potential private knowledge across documents, reducing de-anonymization risks.
+Then, a connected subset of the graph is selected as the private graph, and the remainder forms the public graph.
+Given the original documents, private graph, and public graph, we fine-tune Flan-T5 model to generate rewritten documents excluding private triples and entities.
+Finally, we explore the optimal rewriting strategy for Eraser4RAG using PPO algorithm to maximize the retention of public knowledge and minimize the presence of private knowledge.
+During inference, the private knowledge triples or entities are firstly provided by the upstream data controller according to domain- or user-specific requirement.
+And then, our rewriting model focuses on removing the annotated private content from the retrieved documents while retaining valuable public knowledge for downstream QA tasks.